keinerweiss/InkscapeMockupMachine/README.md

     - layer10
     + layer12

-This will create the files myfile-1.0.png, myfile-1.1.png, myfile-2.0.png and myfile-2.1.png
+This will create the files myfile-1.0.png, myfile-1.1.png, myfile-1.1-left.png, myfile-1.1-right.png, myfile-2.0.png and myfile-2.1.png

+myfile-1.1-left and myfile-1.1-right will show a cropped image based on an elements dimensions.
+Such "area-of-interest-boxes" are best placed on unused layers.
+To find or rename the ID, edit the object properties of the box.

 Development notes
 =================